lewismih/Http_Web/README.md

 4. Open browser, put this on your address bar and press enter i.e. #####127.0.0.0.1:5000
 5. Opens a page with instructions on how to check temp and humidity.

-###LICENSE
-This program was created and tested on:
+###CONTRIBUTIONS
 1. python 3.6.0
 2. sublime text 2
-3. Mozilla firefox 51.0
+3. Mozilla Firefox 51.0
-4. Google Chrome 55.0
+4. Google chrome 55.0